jweissman/orsino/docs/mm.md

 - **Melee Attack**: Use your primary weapon.
 Attack an enemy.<br/>
 - **Defend**: Take a defensive stance.
 Grant yourself Defending (Improve AC by 2).<br/>
 - **Prismatic Spray**: A dazzling array of multicolored beams springs from your hand.
 Cycle through the following effects on =5 + round(#level / 2) random enemies: Deal 1d3+1 fire damage to enemy; Deal 1d4 cold damage to enemy; Deal 1d2 acid damage to enemy; Deal 1d3 lightning damage to enemy; Deal 1d3 poison damage to enemy; Deal 1d4 psychic damage to enemy; Deal 1d2+1 radiant damage to enemy; Deal 1d2 necrotic damage to enemy.<br/>
-- **Hide**: Attempt to hide from enemies.
-Grant yourself Hidden (Improve AC by 4, improve evasion by 10, On attack, Remove Hidden from self).<br/>
+- **Slow**: Reduce the speed of your foes.
+All enemies suffer Slow (Degrade Dexterity by 5, degrade initiative by 10, degrade attacks per turn by 1).<br/>

 _Traits_<br/>